2022-23 Season: Walking in Time

-Lafayette's Theater Department announces open auditions for the spring semester productions of our 2020-2021 season.
+Lafayette's Department of Theater announces open auditions for the fall and spring semester productions of our 2022-23 season.

 Have A Seat: Theater Department Legacy Endowment Fund